grrrwaaa/courses/film6246/game.md

 > “In the fall of 2005, Jenova Chen and Kellee Santiago began thinking about creating their own video game company.
 The two were in their final year as master's students in the Interactive Media Program at the University of Southern California's School of Cinematic Arts”

 <iframe width="640" height="480" src="http://www.youtube.com/embed/LTBIG4tOMmE?rel=0" frameborder="0" allowfullscreen></iframe>

-### The Endless Forest

-> The Endless Forest is a multiplayer online game and social screensaver, a virtual place where you can play with your friends.
-When your computer goes to sleep you appear as a deer in this magical place.
-There are no goals to achieve or rules to follow.
-Just run through the forest and see what happens. [http://tale-of-tales.com/TheEndlessForest/](http://tale-of-tales.com/TheEndlessForest/)

-[Second Life for deer?]

-<iframe width="640" height="480" src="http://www.youtube.com/embed/vaB0XquLW7U?rel=0" frameborder="0" allowfullscreen></iframe>

 ### No Man's Sky